-UNamur joins the European UniversEH Alliance The new Faculty of Educational and Training is created, UNamur also obtains ten new accreditations enabling it to organise new training courses including two for which it is the referent: the specialised master's in General Medicine (codiplomation with UCLouvain) and the specialised master's in Teacher Training (codiplomation with Hénallux)
+UNamur joins the European UniversEH Alliance.
+The new Faculty of Educational and Training is created.
+UNamur also obtains ten new accreditations enabling it to organise new training courses including two for which it is the referent: the Advanced Master in General Medicine (codiplomation with UCLouvain) and the Advanced Master in Teacher Training (codiplomation with Hénallux)